laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 A NaN  can have a “payload”.
 These are some extra bits (10 for half-precision, 23 for single and 52 for double) for an error detail or such.
 CBOR also supports these.
-There use is even less recommended than NaN because they are even less supported than NaN, both in CBOR libraries and in programming environments.
+Their use is even less recommended than NaN because they are even less supported than NaN, both in CBOR libraries and in programming environments.

 An example use of a NaN payload might be an error code indicating why a value is not available.
 In CDDL, an alternate to a NaN payload is as follows.